 For example, let’s say you’re well established in the UK and German markets.
 You could have different versions of your content - English and German - side-by-side in the Umbraco CMS, helping to make sure that content is consistent.

 Your developer can also set mandatory languages - this defines which languages need to be in place before you publish your content.
 Using our previous scenario, let’s say English and German are set to mandatory languages.
-Content editors will not be able to publish pages if English and German content hasn’t been entered.
+Content editors will be unable to publish pages if English and German content hasn’t been entered.

 Finally, you can select which content variants you want to publish.
 For example, if you’re ready to launch in Sweden now - and thus across all your market worldwide - you could click publish and the new page will be published to all your markets worldwide.
 Or, if you’re only ready to launch in the UK and Germany - two out of your three markets - when you hit publish, the content will only update on the pages relevant to those two markets.